 Further research indicates that the neurons in the vagus nerve help to control energy and glucose metabolism [*].
 The Endocannabinoid receptor CB1 is abundant in the vagal neurons, which may help to regulate gastrointestinal functions [*].
 And, since we know that the vagus nerve sends messages to the brain, when the gut is happy, we’re likely to experience improved mental health [*].

 It’s now easier than ever to get approved for medical cannabis -- all from the comfort of your own home.
-If approved, you can begin purchasing cannabis from Licensed Producers such as CannMart, an online store with the widest selection of medical cannabis in Canada.
+If your cannabis prescription is approved, you can begin purchasing cannabis from Licensed Producers such as CannMart, an online store with the widest selection of medical cannabis in Canada.
 To get started, create an account and schedule your online consultation with a NamasteMD nurse practitioner.